Home

 What are The Prices for Common Things?

-Light lunch -R35/R50; to eat out or buy food at supermarket it's half price related to US or Europe and 3 times cheaper than GBP prices; petrol same than in US and half price related to Europe with EUR 0,55/L; coffee- R15, a beer- R15, a bottle of wine in a restaurant- from R45 to R120; cinema- R40.
+Light lunch -R35/R50; to eat out or buy food at supermarket it's around 20% less than in Europe or USA; petrol same than in US and a bit less than in Europe with EUR 1,00/L; coffee- R15, a beer- R15, a bottle of wine in a restaurant- from R45 to R120; cinema- R40.

 Best Places to See?